-The router uses Port Address Translation (PAT), which is a method of mapping a TCP/UDP port to another TCP/UDP port.
-The router modifies the information in the packet header as the packets pass through the router.
+To configure the address translation function, open the NAT Configuration page, click on NAT in the Configuration section of the main menu.
+The router actually uses Port Address Translation (PAT), which is a method of mapping a TCP/UDP port to another TCP/UDP port.
+The router modifies the information in the packet header as the packets traverse a router.
 This configuration form allows you to specify up to 16 PAT rules.
-Table 36 provides a description of the first part of the rule definition.

 Item Description Public Port(s) The public port numbers range for NAT.
 Enter the initial and final port numbers separated by the hyphen mark.
 One static port is allowed as well.
 Private Port(s) The private port numbers range for NAT.
 Enter the initial and final port numbers separated by the hyphen mark.
-One static port is allowed as well. Туре Protocol type - TCP or UDP.
-Server IPv4 address In IPv4 NAT Configuration only.
-IPv4 address where the router forwards incoming data.
-Server IPv6 address In IPv6 NAT Configuration only.
-IPv6 address where the router forwards incoming data.
+One static port is allowed as well. Туре Protocol type Server IP address IP address where the router forwards incoming data.
 Description Description of the rule.

-Table 36: NAT Configuration Items Decription
+Table 32: NAT Configuration

-If you require more than sixteen NAT rules, insert the remaining rules into the Startup Script.
-The Startup Script dialog is located on Scripts page in the Configuration section of the menu.
-When creating your rules in the Startup Script, use this command for IPv4 NAT:
+If you require more than sixteen NAT rules, then insert the remaining rules into the start up script.
+The Startup Script dialog is located in the Configuration section of the main menu.
+When creating your rules in the start up script, use the following format:

 '''

-iptables -t nat -A pre_nat -p tcp --dport [PORT_PUBLIC] -j DNAT
+iptables -t nat -A napt -p tcp --dport [PORT\PUBLIC] -j DNAT --to-destination [IPADDR]: [PORT1\PRIVATE]

---to-destination [IPADDR]:[PORT_PRIVATE]

 '''

-Enter the IP address [IPADDR], the public ports numbers [PORT\PUBLIC], and private [PORT\PRIVATE] in place of square brackets.
+Enter the IP address [IPADDR], the public ports numbers [PORT_PUBLIC], and private [PORT_PRIVATE] in square bracket.